 A few years ago, my family and I spent a wonderful spring break vacation at the Ritz Carlton, Reynold’s Lake Oconee in Greensboro, Georgia, located halfway between Atlanta and Augusta.
 Situated on a 35 acre complex with 81 holes of golf, the AAA 5-diamond resort offered relaxation, beauty, and pampering.

 The Ritz Carlton at Reynold’s Lake Oconee

 Guest rooms at Reynold’s Lake Oconee were plush and functional; we never had to leave the property to be entertained.
 Stroll through the well-manicured property and find a big comfy couch for reading, sip a nice cordial after dinner in the lobby bar, or enjoy the nightly campfire for all guests.
 So many things to choose from!

 Easter Festivities at the Ritz Carlton, Reynold’s Lake Oconee

 As a family-oriented resort, the Ritz Reynolds Lake Oconee had a huge petting zoo and an Easter egg hunt for children.
 Our girls loved the colored chick and bunny display where you could hold and pet them both.
 Those egg-injected dyed baby chicks were one of the cutest things I had ever seen.
 The chicks will eventually shed their colorful feathers and become normal colored.

-Take a side trip to Atlanta since it only 75 miles away.
-Have lunch at Dailey’s or dinner at Max Lager’s American Grill & Brewery, which the kids will love.
+In a little more than an hour, you can take a side trip to Atlanta.
+Grab lunch at Dailey’s or dinner at Max Lager’s American Grill & Brewery, which the kids will love.
 Head downtown to Centennial Olympic Park, World of Coca-Cola, and the CNN studio tour.
 Make sure to drop by Buckhead, with its great Lenox Square Mall, or across the street the place I love, Phipps Plaza.